Cordelia

 I earned a Master’s in Public Health (MPH) in Health Education and Promotion/ Maternal-Child Health from Loma Linda University.
 I love working in public health because it seeks to address social inequalities and the social determinants of health through a holistic, multidisciplinary approach.

-From 2013-2017, I developed and conducted a Perinatal Support Specialist Course for Esperanza Community Housing Corporation, providing Community Health Promoters (“Promatores de Salud”) with information and skills in childbirth education, lactation support, doula support and postpartum care, enabling them to work with pregnant women in South Los Angeles, a neighborhood with one of the worst perinatal
+From 2013-2017, I developed and conducted a Perinatal Support Specialist Course for Esperanza Community Housing Corporation, providing Community Health Promoters (“Promatores de Salud”) with information and skills in childbirth education, lactation support, doula support and postpartum care, enabling them to work with pregnant women in South Los Angeles, a neighborhood with some of the worst perinatal disparities in Los Angeles County.

 Dr. Chinyere Oparah, Founder of Black Women Birthing Justice receiving the Visionary of the Year award at Birthing Justice Forum and MCH Champion Awards Ceremony, Los Angeles, 2017.
-L to R: Cordelia Hanna, MPH, Dr. Chinyere Oparah, Dr. Sayida Peprah, and Dr. Ndinda Ngewa (Photo by Ani Tsourian)
+L to R: Cordelia Hanna, MPH, Dr. Chinyere Oparah, Dr. Sayida Peprah, and Dr. Ndinda Ngewa (Photo by Ani Tsourian).

 In the 1990s, I worked with the California Association of Midwives (CAM) to ratify the law that established the licensure pathway for direct-entry midwives in California, The Licensed Midwifery Practice Act of 1994.
 This helped to increase access to midwifery care for childbearing families and increased birthing options for all Californians.